 Their is a wellington boot rack by the river door.

-HIRE BOATSOur boats are not for hire, and are not included in the attached Hire Charge.
 Diesel / electric Day Boats, sailing boats and dinghies may be hired from the local boatyard, Martham Boats.
-May I recommend that you pre book your day boat asap no matter what time of year you are visiting Moonriver holiday cottage, even in Nov. they are fully booked.
+May I recommend that you pre book your day boat asap no matter what time of year you are visiting Moonriver holiday cottage, even in Nov. they are very busy.

 The following freshwater fish can be caught from the garden of the chalet: Bream, Roach, Rudd, Carp, Pike, Perch, Ruff, Eels, Tench and the very occasional Trout.
 Pike of 42 & 36 lbs have been caught locally.
 The best fish from the garden have been, Bream 9+lbs, Carp 10lbs, Pike 26 lbs, Roach 2.3 lbs, Perch 1.5 lbs, Gudgeon 3ozs, etc. This year fishermen have caught 100 lbs bags of Bream every evening from our garden.